 - To decorate the top you will need 2 tablespoons each of light brown sugar and flaked/rolled oats

-- Place your bowl on top of the scales and weigh all the dry ingredients (flour, sugar, baking powder & salt) directly into the bowl.
+- Weigh all the dry ingredients (flour, sugar, baking powder & salt) directly into a large bowl.

-- Pour the wet mixture into the dry mixture and mix well with the spoon until you have a batter with no lumps.
-You can use an electric mixer for this if you like, just this is quicker than taking equipment out!
+- Pour the wet mixture into the dry mixture and mix well with a spoon until you have a batter with no lumps.
+You can use an electric mixer for this if you prefer.

-- Sprinkle the top with a light dusting of brown sugar (light brown) and some flaked oats.
+- Sprinkle the top with a light dusting of brown sugar and some flaked oats (optional).

 This recipe, and more, is available on Wholesome Ireland